robsouthgate4/modular_arstudio/README.md

-# AR Studio Modules example
+# Modular AR studio

-> An example project demonstrating the use of ES6 modules with AR Studio
+> A project scaffold for building Modular AR studio effects

 ## Requirements
 You only need <b>node.js</b> pre-installed and you’re good to go.